MasoniteFramework/docs/the-basics/views.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-will perform a relative import for your Masonite project.
-For example it will catch:
+will perform an absolute import for your Masonite project.
+For example it will locate:

 ```text
 app/